aimeos/aimeos-docs/src/frontend/html/catalog-components.md

 configuration options.
 You only have to replace the three dots (...) with the attribute code used for the attribute types (length, width, color, size, etc.).
 Using "select" will display a HTML select box while "radio" will show a HTML radio checkbox for each option.
 The value "select" is the default for all attribute types if nothing else is configured.

-You can also enforce if there's an option pre-selected or not using
+You can also enforce if there's an option pre-selected or not using:
 ```
 client/html/catalog/selection/preselect/... = 1
 client/html/catalog/attribute/preselect/... = 1